My 5 Disciplines for a Triathalon

 Oh, the triathlon.
 Classic three discipline adventure of 1.9km swim, 90km bike and 21.1km run.
 The “transition,” which is the time you take to change over from one discipline to the next, is often referred to as the fourth discipline.
 It is sometimes forgotten and neglected, yet mastery of the transition can shave minutes off your time.

-I have a fifth discipline – Type 1 diabetes (T1D).
+I have a fifth discipline—type 1 diabetes (T1D).
 Without careful attention to this domain, completing a triathlon would be a pipe dream.
 T1D is an autoimmune disease that manifests after the body self-destructs its own insulin-producing cells of the pancreas, resulting in the complete loss of carbohydrate metabolism.
 Talk about self-sabotage.
-There is no cure s0 I take on the role of full time pancreas, balancing administering insulin injections and carbohydrate counting.
+There is no cure so I take on the role of full time pancreas, balancing administering insulin injections and carbohydrate counting.

 Managing T1D for the last four years has taken endless planning and experimenting.
 It has brought tears, challenges and failures, but it has also made me acutely aware of not only the capabilities of our bodies and their intricate, varied response to nutrition and exercise, but ultimately the amazing power of the mind.

-A diabetic’s aim is to maintain blood glucose readings between 4-8 mmol/L (72-144mg/dL), which is achievable with carefully calculated insulin injections and sugar monitoring.
+A diabetic’s aim is to maintain blood glucose readings between 72-144 mg/dL4-8 mmol/L which is achievable with carefully calculated insulin injections and blood sugar monitoring.
 However, this isn’t a perfect, fail-proof system.
 Too much insulin will bring your blood sugar too low, leaving you confused, weak, disorientated, shaky and if severe will manifest in seizures, result in brain damage and death.
-Insufficient insulin results in high blood sugar, severe dehydration and electrolyte abnormalities, irritation, fatigue and if prolonged can result in diabetic ketoacidosis (DKA), coma or even death.
+Insufficient insulin results in high blood sugar, severe dehydration and electrolyte abnormalities, irritation, fatigue and if prolonged can result in diabetic ketoacidosis (DKA), coma, or even death.

 I arrived at transition with the perfect blood glucose reading, celebrating with little inside victory dance and a few childish, internal cheers: “Nailed it, Trace you the bomb, Diabetes you lose, I win.”
 To which diabetes casually smirked, “Oh really?”
-Within 15 minutes of arrival the nerves hit, adrenaline and cortisol pumped around my body and my sugars shot to 14mmol/L (252 mg/dL) and continued rising.
+Within 15 minutes of arrival the nerves hit, adrenaline and cortisol pumped around my body and my blood sugars shot to 252 mg/dL14 mmol/L and continued rising.

 Diabetes: 1 Tracy: 0